iobroker-community-adapters/ioBroker.opendtu/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (mattreim) Description has benn translated into supported languages.
 - (mattreim) Admin-UI has been adapted for some display sizes.

 ### 3.0.1 (2024-10-26)